 Understanding Dental Crown Materials: A Comprehensive Guide

-Dental crowns are custom-made covers or caps that is designed to enclose a prepared tooth.
+Tooth crowns are custom-made covers or caps that are designed to enclose a prepared tooth.
 It aims to restore the tooth's shape, size, strength and appearance.
 They play an important role in dentistry by:

 • Protecting a weakened tooth that is decayed, broken or damaged